ktorio/ktor-documentation/topics/azure-app-service.md

 ### To an existing web app

-If you had an existing Java web app in Azure App Service build the fat JAR, executing the `buildFatJar` task provided by the [Ktor plugin](#plugins):
+If you already have an existing Java web app in Azure App Service, first build the fat JAR by executing the `buildFatJar` task provided by the [Ktor plugin](#plugins):

 <tabs group="os">
 <tab title="Linux/macOS" group-key="unix">